-The affiliation estimates there are approximately a hundred schools that are not members, and possibly greater homeschooled college students using the Christian classical model than the ones enrolled in day schools.
+The affiliation estimates that approximately a hundred schools are not members and possibly greater homeschooled college students using the Christian classical model than the ones enrolled in day schools.

-Classical Constitution schools, which the association does no longer constitute, additionally use the model from a secular perspective.
+Classical Constitution schools, which the association no longer constitutes, also use the model from a secular perspective.

 Wade Ortego, head of the Classical School of Wichita, says Christian classical schooling begins with a query: “If these types of souls are fearfully and wonderfully made, what coaching fashion brings out the best that’s already in there?”

-Many classical students analyze Latin, which includes at Wichita’s Christ the Savior Academy, Classical School of Wichita and Northfield School of the Liberal Arts.
+Many classical students analyze Latin, including Wichita’s Christ the Savior Academy, Classical School of Wichita, and Northfield School of the Liberal Arts.